jeffs/rust-kart/README.md

     len         -- sorts lines by length
     pangram     -- makes as many words as possible from specified letters tmux-send   -- sends text to the bottom-right tmux pane

-The scripts directory holds shell scripts useful in the development of rust-kart itself.